emolter/pylanetary/CONTRIBUTING.rst

 workflow involving git, etc.  Everything below is astroquery-specific.

 We strongly encourage draft pull requests to be opened early in development.
-If you are thinking of contributing a new module, please open a pull request as soon as you start developing code and mark it as a Draft PR on github.
+If you are thinking of contributing a new module, please open an issue marked "enhancement" describing your feature idea, and please open a pull request as soon as you start developing code and mark it as a Draft PR on github.

 New Features